rrpgfirecast/firecast/SDK3/Documentation/MkDocs/docs/grid/concepts.md

 ### Blocks and the 12-column spaces

-`block` controls do not "consume" 12-column spaces for layout.
-When used together with other types of roles, they shrink the size of the 12-column spaces in the layout.
+Controls with the `block` role don't use the available 12-column spaces.
+Instead, they shrink the size of the 12-column spaces available in the layout.

 Example: